 - A. Riding the school bus is a privilege, not a right.
 The school district's general student behavior rules are in effect for all students on school buses, including nonpublic and charter school students. - B. Consequences for school bus/bus stop misconduct will be imposed by the school district under adopted administrative discipline procedures.
 In addition, all school bus/bus stop misconduct will be reported to the school district's transportation safety director.
 Serious misconduct may be reported to local law enforcement. - 1.
 School Bus and Bus Stop Rules.
 The school district school bus safety rules are to be posted on every bus.
 If these rules are broken, the school district's discipline procedures are to be followed.
 In most circumstances, consequences are progressive and may include suspension of bus privileges.
-It is the school bus driver's responsibility to report unacceptable behavior to the school district's Transportation Office/School Office. - 2.
-Rules at the Bus Stop - a.
+It is the school bus driver's responsibility to report unacceptable behavior to the school district's Transportation Office/School Office.

+2. Rules at the Bus Stop

+- a.
 Get to your bus stop 5 minutes before your scheduled pick up time.
 The school bus driver will not wait for late students. - b.
 Respect the property of others while waiting at your bus stop. - c.
 Keep your arms, legs, and belongings to yourself. - d.
 Use appropriate language. - e.
 Stay away from the street, road, or highway when waiting for the bus. - f.
 Wait until the bus stops before approaching the bus. - g.
 After getting off the bus, move away from the bus. - h.
 If you must cross the street, always cross in front of the bus where the driver can see you.
 Wait for the driver to signal to you before crossing the street. - i.
 No fighting, harassment, intimidation, or horseplay. - j.
 No use of alcohol, tobacco, or drugs.

-- 3. Rules on the Bus - a.
+3. Rules on the Bus

+- a.
 Immediately follow the directions of the driver. - b.
 Sit in your seat facing forward. - c.
 Talk quietly and use appropriate language. - d.
 Keep all parts of your body inside the bus. - e.
 Keep your arms, legs, and belongings to yourself. - f.
 No fighting, harassment, intimidation, or horseplay. - g.
 Do not throw any object. - h.
 No eating, drinking, or use of alcohol, tobacco, or drugs. - i.
 Do not bring any weapons or dangerous objects on the school bus. - j.
+Do not damage the school bus.

+4. Consequences

-Do not damage the bus. - 4.
-Consequences - Consequences for school bus/bus stop misconduct will apply to all regular and late routes.
+a.
+Consequences for school bus/bus stop misconduct will apply to all regular and late routes.
 Decisions regarding a student's ability to ride the bus in connection with cocurricular and extracurricular events (for example, field trips or competitions) will be in the sole discretion of the school district.
 Parents or guardians will be notified of any suspension of bus privileges.

-School and Transportation Department Administration reserve the right to modify the length of any bus suspension, depending upon the severity of the behavior. - (1) Elementary (K-6)
+(1) Elementary (K-6)